-Central to our work in services and systems transformation in healthcare is our award-winning support for improving patient safety.
-Read more about our work in services and system transformation.
+Central to our work in healthcare service and system transformation is our award-winning support for improving patient safety.

-Through these local delivery plans, and Patient Safety Networks, our goal is to ensure that patients in the West of England can be confident that care is safer for patients based on a culture of openness, collaboration, continuous learning and quality improvement.
+Our goal is to ensure that patients in the West of England can be confident that care is safe for patients based on a culture of openness, collaboration, continuous learning and quality improvement.

-- Publications: The work of the Patient Safety collaborative has been evaluated together with academic partners, resulting in several publications including BMJ Emergency Medicine Journal, Resuscitation, BMJ Open, Nursing Standard, Healthcare Manager, and Clinical Finance Journal.
+- Publications: The work of the PSC has been evaluated resulting in several publications including Age and Ageing, BMJ Open Quality, BMJ Emergency Medicine Journal, Resuscitation, BMJ Open, Nursing Standard, Healthcare Manager, and Clinical Finance Journal.

-- Maternity and Midwifery Services Initiative of the Year (HSJ 2019 Patient Safety Awards: PReCePT);
+- Maternity and Midwifery Services Initiative of the Year (HSJ Patient Safety Awards 2019: PReCePT);

 - Award for Deteriorating Patients and Rapid Response Systems (HSJ Patient Safety Awards 2018: System-wide implementation of NEWS);